myroms/roms_test/WC13/Normalization/Readme.md

 **Results**:      www.myroms.org/wiki/4DVar_Normalization_Tutorial

-This directory generates various files needed to model the spreading of the background-error covariance matrix (**B**) in 4-dimensional data assimilation applications for the California Current System at 1/3-degree resolution (**WC13**).
+This directory generates various files needed to model the spreading of the background-error covariance matrix (**B**) in 4-dimensional data assimilation applications for the California Current System at 1/3-degree resolution ( :earth_americas: **WC13**).
 It also tests the associated error hypothesis for **B** using Dirac delta functions, with the specified correlation functions for each variable in the control vector.

 Users can apply these instructions to model the background-error covariance in their applications.
 This is the first step in configuring a **ROMS 4D-Var** application.
 The algorithms used are complex.
 Several literature references are provided, and users are encouraged to review them to better understand the main objectives of this driver.